soufiyasudheer/zone-deed/README.md

 # zone-deed

-This tool is created as a part of learning shell scripting, now I am making various changes to make it a better tool which can be used to collect various information of a website.
+The tool named zone-deed  is simple to use and aims to be a quick reference tool This tool is used to enumerate all the authority Name Servers for the domain.
+Each Name Server is then checked remotely for a zone transfer of the target domain.
+And also this tool is an easy way to grab the results of attempted zone transfers, and the full results of the transfer if it is successful.

 # Current features

-- Can collect DNS servers of the domain and its count
+- Can collect name servers of the domain and its count
-- Can collect  copy of the zone from the primary server
+- zone transfer will be tested against all name servers (NS) for a domain.

 ### Installation